-In terms of the popularity, Autumn (September, October, and November) is the best time to trek to Everest Base Camp.
+In terms of popularity, Autumn (September, October, and November) is the best time to trek to Everest Base Camp.
 This is due to the low amount of precipitation seen in this season.
-Another major reason that autumn trek is extremely popular is the mild amount of sunshine and moderate wind speed.
+Another major reason that the autumn trek is extremely popular is the mild amount of sunshine and moderate wind speed.

 Along with the autumn season, many people also consider spring to be the best time to trek to Everest Base Camp.
-Spring season falls in the month of March, April, and May.
+The Spring season falls in the month of March, April, and May.
 The weather of this season is extremely similar to autumn.

 In these seasons, you can also meet fellow trekkers from all over the world.
 Almost all trekking routes to Everest Base Camp are open in these two seasons.
 The views of the mountains are clear almost all throughout these two delightful trekking seasons.